 The Western Michigan University ombudsman will:

-- Listen to you and discuss your problems/concerns, identifying and evaluating with you options to resolve problems.
+- Listen to you and discuss your problems and concerns, identifying and evaluating with you options to resolve problems.

 - Provide information on resources within the University that may help you.

 - Open avenues of communication, investigate complaints, and gather information.